hphelion/documentation/commercial/GA1/commerical.services-swift-diagnosis-disk-health-hpssacli.md

 <!-- <image = utility_ADUR-report> -->

-11. Generate SmartSSD Wear Gauge Report from either the local server or from the seed:
+6.Generate SmartSSD Wear Gauge Report from either the local server or from the seed:

 	* From the local server